 The past weeks have seen better catches after rain and cooler temperatures improving sport in an extremely difficult year.

 The Tay is certainly the place to come to for the chance of a fish of a lifetime.
 The sheer size of the river produces very powerful large salmon and the possibility of a 40 pounds fish must be on the cards now.
 The food source for Atlantic salmon is moving further away from our shores with sea temperatures rising and salmon are spending longer away in the ocean before they are returning making the possibility of much bigger fish finding its way back.
 The fish that are being caught now is further evidence of that phenomenon.

-These are encouraging signs in the past week or so however the sheer class of the fish caught continues to be outstanding and with hopefully a settled river in the coming weeks should see improved catches with a settled forecast as well.
+There have been some encouraging signs in the past few weeks or so and the sheer class of the fish caught continues to be outstanding.

 If you have any news or pictures of catches or experiences on the Tay and you would like to share them please email me on firstname.lastname@example.org to be included in the reports.Catches reported to us were: